facebookresearch/dora/README.md

 ### Explorer class

 The `Explorer` class allows to customize which metric to report, and with what precision.
 It also gives you a chance to reorganize metrics or further post process them (for instance, extracting max, min etc.).
+See [Customize metrics displayed](#customize-metrics-displayed-in-explorer) hereafter for more explanation.

+By convention, files starting with `_` inside the `grids` folder are ignored by Dora, and are a good place to put utility code such as your custom `Explorer` classes.
 For an example with detailed comments, go checkout [the Explorer classes for BrainMagick](https://github.com/fairinternal/brainmagick/blob/main/bm/grids/_explorers.py#L7).
-By convention, files starting with `_` inside the `grids` folder are ignored by Dora, and are a good place to put utility code.

 ## The Dora API